lebergarrett/mc-network/README.md

 ansible-vault create vars/vault.yaml
 ```

 it will prompt you for a password, go ahead and set it to whatever you like.
 You will need to enter this whenever you run the playbook in the future, so make sure its something you remember.
+Alternatively, you can use a password file or environment variables.
+Refer to Ansible documentation for that.

 Docker and docker-compose will need to be installed.
-There is a role in the playbook that should accomplish this on most os_families (currently commented out), but if you are like me and use Pop!
-OS you will need to accomplish this prior using the docker documentation (or modify the ansible role as needed).
+There is a role in the playbook that should accomplish this on most os_families (currently commented out).

 The included 'requirements.yml' file can be used to install the roles and collections that are used by ansible for this playbook.
 Run the following command to install them: